The Purpose of Dating

 What is the Purpose of Dating?

 There’s no such thing as a perfect person – they just don’t exist.
-But since research by Dr. John Gottman shows that 69% of relationship issues are ongoing, it’s important to find someone whose quirks and habits you can actually live with.
+Since research by Dr. John Gottman shows that 69% of relationship issues are ongoing because they are based in personality and value differences, it’s important to find someone whose quirks and habits you can actually live with.
 Dating is the perfect time to figure that out.

 Think of personal boundaries like a fence around your property.
 They mark where your space ends and someone else’s begins, showing what’s your responsibility and what’s theirs.
 Boundaries help you define who you are, what you’re okay with, and what you’re not.
 They let others know what’s acceptable to you and what’s not.
 A person with healthy boundaries knows they’re in charge of their own choices, beliefs, actions, thoughts, and emotions.